itay-bardugo/whatsapp_tracker/README.md

   <p align="center">
     have you ever wanted to know when your favourite contact was online on Whatsapp? now it is possible by using Whatsapp Tracker!
-    Whatsapp Tracker is a Selenium based automation, it extracts details of your contact activity and stores it on your local machine for you to review it later!
+    Whatsapp Tracker is a Selenium based automation, it extracts activity details of your contact and stores it for you on your local machine for you to review it later!
     <br />
     <a href="https://github.com/itay-bardugo/whatsapp_tracker/issues">Report Bug</a>
     ·